 Pro Tip – Buy return ticket on Airport Express, it works cheaper than two one-way tickets.

 Hong Kong has all kinds of people.
 I met the kindest people and some of the rudest.
 While walking around Wan Chai – I was searching for a temple.
 I asked the two elderly men who were chatting outside a shop.
 It took me a while to make them understand what I am looking for – my pronunciation was the culprit.
 When they figured out I was looking for the temple, around the corner – they laughed and I laughed with them.
 It was one of my beautiful moments there.

 Most people who are not very comfortable with English would try to ignore your questions at the cost of sounding rude.

-I happened to meet a college friend who is now living in Hong Kong after 20 years.
-I met another friend’s friend who has lived in Hong Kong all her life and I met a Katy – a Hong Kong-based blogger.
-They were my windows to the life in Hong Kong along with my Airbnb hosts.
+I happened to meet a college friend who is now living here, after 20 years.
+I met another friend’s friend who has lived there all her life and I met a Katy – a Hong Kong-based blogger.
+They were my windows to life in the city along with my Airbnb hosts.

 Hong Kong has its own currency and passport even though technically it is China.

 Here is the funny series of exchange rates that I was quoted by various agencies for 1 HKD.